Cherokee Title I Family Engagement Plan 2019-2020

 - Two Cherokee parents serve on the site-base council.
-This parent has a mailbox available to any parent who wishes to bring a concern to the site-base committee.
+These parents have a mailbox available to any parent who wishes to bring a concern to the site-base committee.

 - Parents and educators will have the opportunity to provide input through surveys and through postings on the system’s web page.

 - Cherokee’s web page is updated frequently with important school information for parents.